+- in teaching (see Section 5)

-- in teaching (see Section 5) - in the internal administrative activities of the educational institution (see Section 7).
+- in research (see Section 7)

+- in the internal administrative activities of the institution of higher education (see Section 8).

-USE OF COPIES RESTRICTIONS ON THE USE OF COPIES In teaching situations and performances You may copy sheet music and song lyrics for performances or to prepare for them when the performance is in connection with a conventional teaching situation at a free event organised by the educational institution, where the audience mainly consists of the institution's staff, learners and their friends and family.
+USE OF COPIES RESTRICTIONS ON THE USE OF COPIES In teaching situations You may copy sheet music and song lyrics for performances or to prepare for and performances them when the performance is

+- in connection with a conventional teaching situation - at an event organised by the institution that is free of charge and where the audience mainly consists of the institution's staff, students and their friends and family.
+The audience may also include representatives of the institution's interest groups.

 As a general rule, you may not copy sheet music or song lyrics for the public performance of a work or to prepare for such a performance.

 In entrance exams The copying licence does not allow you to copy sheet music as part of an entrance exam.
 To copy sheet music for an entrance exam, you need a separate licence from the music publisher.

-Copying of sheet music for choirs, bands and orchestras Sheet music for choirs, bands and orchestras may be copied only for the purposes of teaching music theory .
-However, you can make rehearsal copies of choir, band and orchestral sheet music when all members of the performing group also have the original sheet music.
+Copying of sheet music for choirs. bands and orchestras Sheet music for choirs, bands and orchestras may be copied only for the purposes of teaching music theory.
+However, you can make rehearsal copies of choir, band and orchestral sheet music when all members of the performing group also have access to the original sheet music.

-The copying licence for the performing choirs, bands and orchestras of conservatories, music schools and other institutions of education is also subject to additional terms for the copying of sheet music and song lyrics.
+The copying licence for the performing choirs, bands and orchestras of the Sibelius Academy and other institutions of higher education is also subject to additional terms for the copying of sheet music and song lyrics.
 See the conditions at www.kopiosto.fi/additionaltermsforsheetmusic.